merlinfuchs/kite/README.md

 ![Flow Example](./example-flow.png)

-This project is very much work in progress and not ready to be used for anything serious.
-Only some parts of the Discord API are covered and more complex logic can not be implemented.
+This project is very much work in progress and doesn't have all the features yet.
+Only some parts of the Discord API are covered and more complex logic is hard to implement right now.

 ## Self Hosting